 Pruning is typically performed for three main objectives- safety, health, and aesthetics.
 Broken, split, and weakly connected limbs are often removed to protect people and property.
 Diseased and dying limbs are removed to minimize the spread of pathogens.
 During routine pruning, crossing and rubbing branches are removed, water sprouts are thinned, and deadwood is also cut out for aesthetic and safety reasons.
-If you interested in having your trees trimmed, please call today to schedule an estimate.
+If you are interested in having your trees trimmed, please call today to schedule an estimate.

 In some situations, the only feasible option is to remove a tree.
 Whether your tree is large or small, Powell’s Tree Care can safely remove it and clean up all debris.
 Clayton specializes in the difficult technical removals.
 He loves rigging and has an arsenal of rigging equipment and techniques to safely lower large limbs and sections of trunk.
 If you are interested in seeing how much it would cost to remove your tree, please call 405-714-2939.